Register and insure a vehicle in Ontario

 The licence plates on your vehicle must be valid.

-ServiceOntario will no longer issue licence plate stickers for passenger vehicles, light-duty trucks, motorcycles and mopeds.
-You must continue to renew your licence plate every 1 to 2 years, usually before your birthday.
+ServiceOntario will no longer issue licence plate stickers for passenger vehicles, light commercial vehicles, motorcycles and mopeds.

-Licence plate validation stickers are required for heavy commercial vehicles and snow vehicles.
+Licence plate validation stickers are still required for heavy commercial vehicles and snow vehicles.

 Replace a lost, stolen or damaged licence plate